LibrariesHacked/librarieshacked-web-content/tutorials/autocompletewithapi.md

 Type: Tutorial
 TutorialType: WebDevelopment
 TutorialComplexity: medium
-TutorialSkillsRequired: html,javascript,jquery,json
+TutorialSkillsRequired: HTML,JavaScript,jQuery,JSON
-TutorialNeeded: an html text editor of your choice
+TutorialNeeded: an HTML text editor of your choice
 TutorialTime: 1 hour
-*/
+---

 The number of open web APIs now available gives plenty of opportunity to create a wide variety of complete applications.
 But sometimes these services can also be used in the background to provide small user experience improvements.
 This tutorial will cover using an API to provide auto-complete functionality for a website text box.

 ## why use auto-complete?

 A book search is a good example of where auto-complete functionality can be very useful.
 When using library catalogue searches on sites, the steps to search for a book are often:

-1. enter a search term either for an author, or a title.  if author it must be in the form *surname, first name*.  hit search.
+1. enter a search term either for an author, or a title.  if author it must be in the form **surname, first name**.  hit search.
 2. scroll through list of search results (*page 3 of 180...*).  if it's returned too many results you can go back the original screen and modify your search.  if it's returned no results the results page will be empty

 That doesn't give users an easy or quick experience.
 Using auto-complete allows you to show results in a drop down list when the user enters text: as the user types, the results are refined by the increased detail.
 Once the user sees the option that they want they can select it.